-I have been familiar with Governor Kitchin's record while a member of Congress and since be has been Governor of North Carolina, and while he displayed conspicuous ability as a member of Con gress, he has shown even greater ability as Governor.
-He has managed the af fairs of the great State so wisely and so well that the people have made their greatest progress without turmoil or
+I have been familiar with Governor Kitchin's record while a mem er of Con-gress and since he has been Governor of North Carolina, and while he displayed conspicuous ability as a men ber of Con-gress, he has shown even greater ability as Governor.
+He has managed the af-fairs of the great State so wisely and so well that the people have made their greatest progress without turmoil or atrife. strife.

-JOHN A. BARRINGER Greensboro, N. C.
+Yours very truly, JOHN A. BARRINGER.
+Greensboro, N. C.